ikari-pl/cookie-disclaimer-remover/README.md

 Cookie Disclaimer Remover
 =========================

-All websites display the UK and EU visitors this -f*cking- annoying popups and banners about using cookies like it was something new/bad.
+All websites display the UK and EU visitors this annoying popups and banners about using cookies like it was something new/bad.
 It's annoying as hell, it takes up my screen, it requires me to aim at the close button/icon to get rid of a message I have never ever wanted in the first place.
 This userscript automatically kills all (well, that's a brave assumption) those annoying messages.

 Installation